jason0x43/mistycon/README.md

 This application is written for the Deno runtime.
 If you don't already have Deno installed, the app will install a local copy the first time it's run.

-For the best editing experience, ensure your editor is setup to run the Deno language server.
-When editing skills in the `skills/` directory, the language server should be setup to load `skills/deno.json`.
-The `misty` property from the JavaScript SDK is partially typed, allowing the language server to provide some autocompletion and type checking.
+For the best editing experience, ensure your editor is running both Deno and JSON language servers.
+When editing a skill script, reference the Misty SDK types (`mistySdk.d.ts`) with a triple-slash directive.
+When editing a JSON manifest, reference the Misty JSON schema (`mistySdk.schema.json`) using a `$schema` property.
+These references will allow your editor language server to provide autocompletion and type checking for the script and manifest files.

 ## Getting started